 The census populations of Main Beach-Broadwater have been:

 (including 32% tourists and visitors)

-The median age of residents was 48 years, compared with 37 for Australia.
+The median age of residents in 2011 was 47 years, compared with 37 for Australia.

 Alexander McRobbie, The real Surfers Paradise!: from seaside village to international resort, Brisbane, Pan News, 1988